 The Native American Graves Protection and Repatriation Act

 The Native American Graves Protection and Repatriation Act is a U.S. federal law that mandates the return of human remains, funerary objects, sacred objects, and objects of cultural patrimony to lineal descendants, Native American tribes, Alaskan natives, and Native Hawaiian organizations.
-The Yale Peabody Museum is committed to satisfying both the letter and the spirit of NAGPRA.
+The Yale Peabody Museum continues to steward the remains of hundreds of Native American ancestors.
+There is no excusing the colonialist collecting practices of the 19th and early 20th centuries that cruelly removed these individuals from their resting places.
+And there is no apology or explanation that could repair the harm that has been caused.
+The complex process of respectful and culturally sensitive repatriation is one of the ways that we, as a museum, can be held accountable for the deplorable actions that led to this unacceptable situation.

-Museums with historical collections must confront the difficult legacies that amassed such collections.
 The Yale Peabody Museum believes that repatriation is just the beginning of our commitment to form long-standing relationships with Native American tribes and other descendant communities, both locally and around the world.
-The Peabody, dedicated to this process, has completed the following repatriations.

 - In June 2018, the remains of 7 Māori ancestors were repatriated to the Museum of New Zealand Te Papa Tongarewa.
 A public ceremony at the Peabody brought together the delegation of Te Papa representatives, Peabody staff, Yale faculty, students from Yale’s Native American Cultural Center, and Chief Many Hearts Lynn Malerba of the Mohegan Tribe.